Chapter 6 Lab 6: Correlation

 An output table will be generated in the results panel:

-6.5.3 Correlation Matrix
+6.2.3 Correlation Matrix

 In the event that you have more than two variables in your spreadsheet, and would like to evaluate correlations between several variables taken two at a time, you can enter multiple variables into the correlation window and obtain a correlation matrix.
-The correlation matrix is a table showing every possible bivariate correlation amongst a group of variables.
+The correlation matrix is a table showing every possible bivariate correlation among a group of variables.

 Let’s add T1_sleep_hours to our correlation matrix.
 First move the variable to the right box: